Project Management

 Keeping track of required services

-It’s important to have a strong handle on the phases of an architecture project as well as the work they typically entail.
+It's important to have a strong handle on the design phases of an architecture project as well as the work they typically entail.
 For instance, the client might request that the schematic design phase have three iterations with a set number of plans, elevations, and 3D images.

 A client sent an email requesting a few design updates and a different view to the pantry.
 She wasted two hours working on this when the project manager had to correct her since an additional service had not yet been approved.